armyofevilrobots/helenplatt.ca/content/art/calving.md

  - fluid acrylic
 ---

 Painting created with Golden acrylic paints including gold and bronze metallic, and coated with UV varnish.
 Includes 1.25" deep, white wood frame.
+Price does not include shipping.